-Are the proposed SRL offerings designed to support researchers and/or educators with diverse goals, approaches, perspectives, and backgrounds?
+Are the proposed SRL offerings designed to support researchers with diverse goals, approaches, perspectives, and backgrounds?

 Are proposed training / educational offerings likely to increase participation by diverse and/or underserved populations in California, and are they likely to enable their success and retain them in the stem cell / gene therapy fields?